vc-bonn/Teaching_Incompressible_Fluid_Dynamics_to_3D_CNNs/readme.md

 ## Interactive Demo

-We provide you with a pretrained "pruned U-Net" model and a pretrained U-Net model so you can directly begin with some fluid simulations.
-In the following, we show, how you can play around with our interactive real-time demo.
+We provide you with a pretrained "pruned U-Net" model and a pretrained U-Net model so you can directly "dive into" some fluid simulations.

 To start the interactive demo using the pretrained pruned U-Net, run:
 ```
 python demo_interactive.py --dt=4 --net=pruned_UNet
 ```

-If you want to use our pretrained, more accurate (but slightly slower) U-Net, you first need to download the model from [Google Drive](https://drive.google.com/file/d/1HUYiye1SEc0anrTUDLyfJOT6R7sh92UA/view?usp=sharing) since the model is larger then 100 MiB and thus could not be uploaded on GitHub.
+If you want to use our pretrained, more accurate "full" U-Net, you first need to download the model from [Google Drive](https://drive.google.com/file/d/1HUYiye1SEc0anrTUDLyfJOT6R7sh92UA/view?usp=sharing) since the model is larger then 100 MiB and thus cannot be uploaded on GitHub.
 Then, copy the .state-file into the following folder:
 /Logger/net UNet; hs 15; dt 4.0/2021-01-28 17:26:17/states/
 ... and run:
 ```
 python demo_interactive.py --dt=4 --net=UNet
 ```

-The demo will open windows for the velocity and pressure fields averaged along the x,y and z axis.
+The demo will open windows for the velocity and pressure fields averaged along the x,y and z axis respectively.

 By pressing the following keys, you can: